Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <hr>

 <h2>Packages</h2>
-<p>The Packages section shows the potential client of the packages available and the specific costs.</p>
+<p>The Packages section shows the potential client; the packages available and the specific costs.</p>
-<p>Each package is displayed in its own column wth the consistant colour scheme of the website contasting the columns.</p>
+<p>Each package is displayed in its own column wth the consistant colour scheme of the website contrasting the columns.</p>

 ![Packages](assets/css/images/packages-readme.png)

 <hr>

 <h2>Contact</h2>
-<p>The Contact section is a simple banner which show the potential client the business email address and phone number.</p>
+<p>The Contact section is a simple banner which show the potential client, the business email address and phone number.</p>

 ![Contact](assets/css/images/contact.png)